Bass

 Here are a few tips for fly fishing for smallmouth bass:

 Look for areas around the lake where Smallmouth Bass are likely to be found, such as rocky points, drop-offs, and weed beds.
 These areas often provide good cover and ambush points for Smallmouth Bass, and can be prime locations for fly fishing.
-I will always check to see if there is a lake map that will help me find these areas befefore I even get to the area I have choosen to fish.
+I will always check to see if there is a lake map that will help me find these areas before I even get to the area I have chosen to fish.

 Use a fly rod and line that are appropriate for the size and strength of smallmouth bass in the lake.
 A 5- to 7-weight rod and floating line are generally a good choice for smallmouth bass in lakes.